KhaldiDataPanda/KhaldiDataPanda/README.md

 I'm not just into making models work — I care about *why* they work, how they fail, and how we can make them better.
 I enjoy diving deep into data science, AI engineering, and software systems that push ideas from research into real, usable things.

-## ⚙️ What I Do

-- **Machine Learning & AI Engineering**: From small ML models to large neural networks — if it learns from data, I’ve probably played with it.
-- **Data Science**: Crafting data pipelines, exploring patterns, and telling stories through numbers.
-- **MLOps & Deployment**: Turning notebooks into living, breathing apps using FastAPI, Streamlit, and containerized workflows.
-- **Problem Solving**: I like challenging problems — from NLP in Arabic dialects to computer vision for real-world tasks.

-## 🔭 What I’m Building

-- Automated report generation systems for medical imaging 🩻
-- Emotion-aware recommendation systems combining voice, text & vision 🎭
-- Fake news detection models and NLP pipelines for Arabic content 🌍
-- Interactive dashboards and data apps for real-time insights 📊

-## 🌱 Always Exploring

-Every week I try to learn something new — a model, a tool, or even a random math concept that helps me think differently.
-I believe the best kind of progress is the one that keeps curiosity alive.

-## 🤝 Let's Connect

-If you’re into data, AI, or building useful tech with real impact, I’d love to chat or collaborate.

 📬 Reach out via GitHub or [LinkedIn](https://www.linkedin.com/in/abderrahmane-khaldi/)

----

-⭐️ Thanks for stopping by — feel free to explore my projects, drop a star, or just take some inspiration for your next build!